EricDupertuis/EricDupertuis.github.io/_drafts/on_freelancing.md

 - work
 ---

 I've been freelancing on the side of my formation for two years now, doing mainly web design and web development.
 I've decided to stop (at least the big projects) but I've learned a lot in two years.
+I'm pretty sure many people have encountered the problems that I faced way before me but I'm going the write about it anyway.

 ## Be a full-time freelancer, or don't be